laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ## How to cite

 ```
-Pillai R, Sun S & Wolf A (2026).
+Pillai R, Sun S, Wolf A & R Sergei(2026).
 Five ways to query a LaminDB collection:
 a developer-experience comparison of PyArrow, Polars, DuckDB, Iceberg, and LanceDB.
 Lamin Blog.
 ```